blckbx/lnd-hybrid-mode/README.md

 ## **Configuring hybrid-mode:** ##
 Advertising clearnet connectivity LND needs to know the external IP of a node.
 There are two different cases to investigate: static and dynamic IP connections.

 A [static IP](#static-ip) is rather easy to set in LND.
-The external IP address has to be applied to LND's option `externalip`.
+An obvious pre-requisite is, your ISP provides an IPv4 address to your connection.
+This external IP address has to be applied to LND's option `externalip`.
 That's almost it.
 But most internet providers change IPs on a regular basis or at least on reconnection.
 Therefore `externalip` in `lnd.conf` would have to be changed accordingly each time a new IP was assigned, followed by a restart of `lnd.service` to reload `lnd.conf`.
 This is unsustainable for continuous node running.
 Two possible solutions to prevent re-editing and restarting LND:
 - [Solution 1: NAT/UPnP](#dynamic-ip-solution-1---natupnp)
 - [Solution 2: Dynamic DNS (DDNS)](#dynamic-ip-solution-2---dynamic-dns-ddns)